 There is no doubt there is a clear delineation between my formative years in New Zealand and Finland.
 Both are known as clean, green destinations.
 Both are sparsely populated, both have risen from relative global slumber to be desired liveable countries and both now command a good degree of personal wealth to be able to do so.
 In this piece I will try and illustrate the mysterious pathways of how events or memories from a distant past can regain their relevance in a new or previously unvisited terrain.

 Let’s start in New Zealand, though not the NZ of my youth but of the more recent past of the early 2000’s.
 On late night television was a rather cool music show called M2; cool graphics and a cool theme tune, all in all unusual for NZ.
 If anything such imagery took its cue from the design meccas of Europe and one of those would undoubtedly be the Finnish capital Helsinki.
 Sure enough design is one of the factors that lead to my visit, another is that like China teachers are well respected here.
-The pilot on my flight out of Doha calls it Helsinski (Hel-since-ki) and before long the A320’s engines roar into life thrusting us into the Qatari night; banking and swerving to the point it unnerves me.
+The pilot on my flight out of Doha calls it Helsinski (Hel-since-ki) and before long the A320’s engines roar into life thrusting me and the other passengers into the Qatari night; banking and swerving to the point it unnerves me.
 Approaching Vantaa (Helsinki’s airport) we fly low over the underlying calm of the Gulf of Finland, perhaps a similar serenity to Wellington’s Evans Bay when there was a northerly wind blowing, less so in a southerly – the only time you would land over Evans Bay.

 So what about these mysterious pathways, well, in my mind we can only take a city or country as we find it and sometimes those cities or countries remind us of other points, moments and memories in our histories.
 Each traveller following their own fascinating path, some of us momentarily intersect each other sharing some of the same cities but never the same journey.
 But what of the cities history?
 Some of these remnants remain in ghost lettering on buildings, disused tram tracks that surface through the cobbled areas such as the waterfront or in artefacts found in second hand stores.
 What would Helsinki have been like in the 50s or even the 80s?
 I don’t know, I can only take it as seen from my personal standpoint in 2017.
 Notwithstanding the city museum goes some way to telling us, the casual visitor.